doctrine/orm/docs/en/tutorials/getting-started.rst

     $ vendor/bin/doctrine orm:schema-tool:update --force

-The updating of databases uses a Diff Algorithm for a given Database Schema.
+The updating of databases uses a diff algorithm for a given database schema.
 This is a cornerstone of the ``Doctrine\DBAL`` package, which can even be used without the Doctrine ORM package.

 Starting with the Product Entity